AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/backup-strategies-watched-folders.md

 ---
 title: Backup strategies for watched folders
-seo-title: Backup strategies for watched folders

 description: This document describes how watched folders are affected by different backup and recovery scenarios, the limitations and outcomes of these scenarios, and how to minimize data loss.
-seo-description: This document describes how watched folders are affected by different backup and recovery scenarios, the limitations and outcomes of these scenarios, and how to minimize data loss.
-uuid: c61997b8-6c36-4bd9-90e5-411841a6c176

 contentOwner: admin
 content-type: reference
 geptopics: SG_AEMFORMS/categories/aem_forms_backup_and_recovery
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: 6f775933-e989-4456-ad01-9bdf5dee3dad

 exl-id: 0d36160a-29fa-4cc4-a0ff-fc681d3e040e
 ---
 # Backup strategies for watched folders {#backup-strategies-for-watched-folders}